How to Fit a Door Handle to a New Door?

 Step 7.
 Marking the Keep / Striker Plate

 Now you need to fix the keep/striker plate to the door frame.
-Basically this involves making a hole in the door frame, so that the door latch/lock can slide into the hole.
+This involves making a hole in the door frame, so that the door latch/lock can slide into the hole.

 Use a sharp knife to cut along the pencil markings.